All Products

 embeddings = load_image_embeddings(extractor, extractorVL, csv_path)

 Run the Python file.
-If the output includes the following information, the data has been loaded successfully.
+If the output contains the following information, the data is loaded successfully.

 Generating image embeddings: 100%

-For example, when the Qwen-VL large model analyzes an image, it extracts a text summary that vividly describes the scene: "A person on a beach wearing jeans and green boots.
+For example, after an image is analyzed by the Qwen-VL LLM, the extracted text summary describes the scene: "A person in jeans and green boots stands on a beach.
 The sand is covered with water marks.
 Keywords: beach, footprints, sand, shoes, pants".

-The image description uses concise and vivid language to highlight the main features of the image, creating a clear mental picture of the scene.
+The description uses concise language to capture the main features of the image, providing a clear mental picture of the scene.

 Example 1: Text-to-image and text-to-text search

 In this example, the query text is "a brown dog".
-The multimodal vector model converts this query into an embedding.
-This embedding is then used to perform a text-to-image search on the image_embedding field and a text-to-text search on the text_embedding field.
-The results for both searches are returned.
+The multimodal embedding model converts the query into a vector representation (embedding).
+Based on the generated vector, a text-to-image search is performed on image_embedding, and a text-to-text search is performed on text_embedding.

 In the Python file, replace the main section with the following code and run the file.